THE 1986 FACELIFT

-The European CRX got most of the same upgrades as the JDM car, but was now offered only in a single trim level comparable to the Japanese CR-X Si.
-Now badged CRX 1.6i-16, the European car used the DOHC ZC engine minus the catalytic converter, claiming 125 PS DIN (92 kW) and 103 lb-ft (140 N-m) of torque.
+The European Honda CRX got most of the same upgrades as the JDM car, but was now offered only in a single trim level, comparable to the Japanese CR-X Si.
+Now badged CRX 1.6i-16, the European car used the DOHC ZC engine minus the catalytic converter, giving 125 PS DIN (92 kW) and 103 lb-ft (140 N-m) of torque.
 Since the 1.6i-16 still weighed less than 2,000 lb (900 kg), the result was 0-60 mph (0-97 km/h) in less than 8 seconds and a top speed of around 124 mph (200 km/h), not far off Honda’s claim.
 The CRX 1.6i-16 still couldn’t outrun the cheaper Renault 5GT Turbo, which had less power but more torque and less weight, but the Honda was one of the fastest cars in its price range.
 Critical opinion of the CRX’s handling was also much improved, thanks in large part to the newly standard 185/60HR14 tires.

 We don’t have complete Japanese or European sales figures for these cars, but the changes made 1986 the CRX’s best sales year ever in the U.S.: more than 60,000 units, followed by almost 50,000 in 1987.
 The greater performance of the Si models also added to the CRX’s competition potential.
-The CRX made a strong showing in SCCA showroom stock and the IMSA Firestone Firehawk Endurance Championship, among others, and was (and remains) a popular choice for club racing and autocross events.
+The CRX made a strong showing in SCCA showroom stock and the IMSA Firestone Firehawk Endurance Championship, among others, and was a popular choice for club racing and autocross events.

 HONDA CRX MK2